-- Press the top of the switch once to listen to the next track. - Press the bottom of the switch once either to listen to the beginning of the current track or to listen to the beginning of the previous track if it is within eight seconds after the current track begins to play. - Press the switch up or down twice to listen to the second track, three times to listen to the third track, and so forth. - Press the button located in the center of the switch to change to the next preset that you have programmed.
+Pressing the top of the switch once will go to the next track on the CD.
+Pressing the bottom of the switch once will go to the beginning of the current track, or to the beginning of the previous track if it is within eight seconds after the current track begins to play.

+If you press the switch up or down twice, it plays the second track; three times, it will play the third, etc.